BernardoSCaetano/spot/README.md

 ### 🔧 **Input Variables:**

 - **Playlist ID**: Uses your `.env` file or prompts for input
-- **Music Folder**: Defaults to downloads folder or specify custom path

-**Integrated Workflow**: All tasks include AI-powered filename generation and car audio optimization automatically.
+**Streamlined Workflow**: Single command does everything - downloads, AI cleaning, and car audio preparation automatically.

 ## Features in Detail